lasuomela/carla-ros-docker/README.md

 https://carla.readthedocs.io/en/latest/build_docker/

 for acquiring the Carla docker image.
+The ros-bridge used in this repo is compatible with Carla 9.11.
 Once downloaded, you can run the Carla container (headless) by

 ```bash
 docker run \